rivmons/nfp-docking/README.md

 # Neural Fingerprint-based Molecular Docking

 A repository enabling a deep-learning approach to molecular docking.
 Utilizes differentiable, trainable, neural fingerprints to filter dynamic-sized databases of molecules based on binding favorability to proteins/binding sites.
-Uses activations to isolate most significant portions of graph.

 ### steps to run: